 When should I schedule my countertop template and installation?

-Generally, your countertop template should be scheduled for after the initial installation.Countertop installation can occur before the return punch list visit.
+Generally, your countertop template should be scheduled for after the install.Countertop install can occur before the punch list visit.

 This is a general rule and does not apply to all situations.

-It’s recommended to be onsite for the template because the technicians will have questions for you about the countertop layout.Once the stone is cut, it may be difficult to change.
+We recommend being onsite for the template as the technicians will have questions for you about the layout of your countertop.Once the stone is cut, it is very difficult to change.

-Most countertop companies prefer your appliances to be installed prior to the countertop template.This is most important for slide in ranges and farm sinks.
+Most countertop companies prefer your appliances be installed prior to the countertop template.This is most important for slide in ranges and farm sinks.

 What about demolition?

-Demolition is usually managed by the homeowner or contractor however, Dean Cabinetry does offer this service.If preparation work needs to be completed between removal and install, it’s the responsibility of the client or contractor.
+Demolition is typically managed by the homeowner or contractor.However, Dean Cabinetry offers demolition services.If preparation work is needed in between demo and install, it is the responsibility of the client or contractor.

 Who installs the appliances?

-Then the appliances can be installed and leveled to fit inside the appliance openings.
+Appliances should be installed after the cabinetry.This will allow the cabinet installers to perfectly level the cabinets.Then the appliances can be installed and leveled to fit inside the cabinetry.

-Appliance installation is difficult.Appliances, including the sink, should be delivered to the site and should be placed out of the cabinet installation area.Your appliance provider will provide you with installation options.
+Appliance installation is difficult.Appliances, including the sink, should be delivered to the site but kept out of the cabinet installation area.Your appliance provider will provide installation options.

 What will the installation be like?

-We expect your initial install to be completed within 5 days of the start date, but may take more or less time.Once initial installation is complete, the installer will review the cabinetry with you, and take note of any items that need to be replaced or adjusted.We will fix or order the punch list items and return at a later date to complete the project.
+We expect your install to take 1 to 5 days, but this may vary.Once installation is complete, the installer will review the cabinetry with you, and take note of any items that need to be replaced or adjusted.We will fix or order the punch list items and return at a later date to complete the project.

 What does Dean Cabinetry take responsibility for?

-When we install your cabinets we take full responsibility for all details, dimensions, touch ups, and adjustments, now and into the future.Our referrals come from keeping your kitchen looking great.
+When we install your cabinets we take full responsibility for all details, dimensions, touch ups and adjustments, now and into the future.Our referrals come from keeping your kitchen looking great.

-The following is a list of what we are not responsible for:
+We take responsibility for what is reasonably expected and we do our best to help guide you through the rest.The following is a list of what we are not responsible for: